© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Raby's Furnace is a scheduled monument protected by Cadw under reference CM219.
 View the official record →

-Raby's Furnace is a Post Medieval iron forge located in Carmarthenshire, Wales, recorded under Cadw's Scheduled Ancient Monument designation CM219.
+Raby's Furnace is a post-medieval iron forge located in Carmarthenshire, Wales, representing the region's industrial heritage during the early modern period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM219.

 Raby's Furnace dates from the post medieval/modern period, and is classified as a iron forge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Raby's Furnace is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM219.